 Fig. 1.
 Human grasps are recognized and mapped to a robot.
 From one time frame of video, the hand is localized and segmented from the background.
 The hand orientation relative to the camera, and type of grasp is recognized by nearest neighbor comparison of the hand view with a database, consisting of synthesized views of all grasp types from different orientations.
 The human grasp class is mapped to a corresponding robot grasp, and a predefined grasp strategy, the whole approach-grasp-retreat sequence, for that grasp is selected.
-The strategy is parameterized with the orientation and position of the hand relative to the object, obtained from the hand and object positions and orientations relative to the camera.
-(In our experiments, the object position and orientation were obtained by hand.)
+The strategy is parameterized with the orientation and position of the hand relative to the object, obtained from the hand and object positions and orientation were obtained by hand.)

 Fig. 2.
-The six grasps (numbered according to Cutkosky's grasp taxonomy [9]) considered in the classification, and the three grasps for a Barret hand, with human-robot class mappings $((a,b,c,e)\rightarrow(g),(d)\rightarrow(h),(f)\rightarrow(i))$ shown. a) Large Diameter grasp, 1. b) Small Diameter grasp, 2. c) Abducted Thumb grasp, 4. d) Pinch grasp, 9. e) Power Sphere grasp, 10. f) Precision Disc grasp, 12. g) Barret Wrap. h) Barret Two-finger Thumb, i) Barret Precision Disc.
+The six grasps (numbered according to Cutkosky's grasp taxonomy [9]) considered in the classification, and the three grasps for a Barret hand, with human-robot class mappings ((a,b,c,e) $\rightarrow$ (g), (d) $\rightarrow$ (h), (f) $\rightarrow$ (i)) shown. a) Large Diameter grasp, 1. b) Small Diameter grasp, 2. c) Abducted Thumb grasp, 4. d) Pinch grasp, 9. e) Power Sphere grasp, 10. f) Precision Disc grasp, 12. g) Barret Wrap. h) Barret Two-finger Thumb, i) Barret Precision Disc.